evhub/coconut/HELP.md

 ```
 where `<name>` and `<body>` are the same as the equivalent `class` definition, but `<attributes>` are the different attributes of the data type, in order that the constructor should take them as arguments.
 In this case, `vector2` is a data type of two attributes, `x` and `y`, with one defined method, `__abs__`, that computes the magnitude.
 As the test cases show, we can then create, print, but _not modify_ instances of `vector2`.

 Now that we've got the 2-vector under our belt, let's move to back to our original, more complicated problem: n-vectors, that is, vectors of arbitrary length.
+We're going to try to make our n-vector support all the basic vector operations, but we'll start out with just the `data` definition and the constructor:
 ```python
 data vector(pts):
     """Immutable n-vector."""